Here is the shortlist of the top 10 Real Estate Investment Tips. What you need to know.

 # 10 What is your BUDGET?

 This is arguably one of the key factors to consider before proceeding.
 You need to really figure out what your budget is, and look for an area that your budget would fall within the average of ideal investments.
-If your budget is too low for the area, you would be looking at older imperfect units which require a lot of upkeep and maintenance.
+If your budget is too low for the area, you would be looking at older imperfect units that require a lot of upkeep and maintenance.
 If your budget is too high you may be risking your exit strategy when the time comes.
 Knowing your market is of extreme importance when entering into the investment world.

 If you have any questions or would like someone to guide you through the process, please give us a call.
 At Yao Real Estate, we truly desire to fully understand your needs and goals and would be privileged to assist.